Collecting international duty and import taxes

 - Delivered at place (DAP).
 Also called delivered duty unpaid (DDU).
 This term indicates that the seller is only responsible for shipping the product, and that the customer is responsible for paying any import costs to the shipping carrier, such as VAT, duties and clearing fees, upon delivery.
 Some shipping carriers charge additional fees for collecting duties upon delivery if the duties haven't been paid up front.
 Therefore, using the DAP (or DDU) incoterm might result in additional charges to the customer.

-Collecting duties and import taxes at checkout
+Collecting duty and import taxes at checkout

 - uses a shipping service other than Shopify Shipping